We have the right structure to manage investments for the best results

 Hort Frontiers strategic partnership initiative investments are funded by contributions from co-investors and in some cases, the Australian Government.
 These investments from private enterprise, state departments of agriculture and CSIRO, allow Hort Innovation to actively seek co-investment in areas of strategic importance to Australian horticulture.

-The diagram below outlines these funds and demonstrates the relationships of other functions and roles that support the Fund Managers in the investment process.
+The fund personnel chart below outlines these funds and demonstrates the relationships of other functions and roles that support the Fund Managers in the investment process.

-Download a larger version of Hort Innovation’s Levy Fund Personnel Chart (will open in a new window)
+View a larger version of Hort Innovation’s fund personnel chart

 See also Hort Innovation’s structure at Organisation chart